GabrielvonPlaten/WoW_Comparator_Server/README.md

 You can visit the website at https://wow-comparator.com

 # Stack used
-The website is build using MongoDB, Exrpess, Vue, and Node.
+The website is built using MongoDB, Exrpess, Vue, and Node.

 To install
 ```